thycotic/privman-docs/admin/tasks/server/fs-ds-maint.md

 ### Parameters

-This task has a Force all parameter that, if set the membership of all directory scope collections will be updated, regardless of update required detection.
+This task has a __Force all__ parameter that forces the membership of all directory scope collections to update, regardless of an update required detection.